SlimeKnights/slimeknights.github.io/docs/json/recipes/materials.md

 * {% include field.html type="object" %} The recipe object.
     * {% include field.html name="type" type="resource location" %} Recipe serializer ID, always `tconstruct:material_melting`.
     * {% include field.html name="input" type="material variant" %} Material melted by this recipe.
-    * {% include field.html name="temperature" type="integer" %} Fluid temperature.
+    * {% include field.html name="temperature" type="temperature" %} Fluid temperature.
 Used to determine how long it takes the part to melt, and allows gating the recipe using the fuel temperature.
     * {% include field.html name="result" type="fluid stack" %} Result fluid for melting this material.
 Size will be scaled based on the part cost.
 May not be empty, and ignores NBT.
 </div>